Sibling Eaglets get accustomed to their new temporary home.

-The AEF’s Hacking program has resulted in the the release 145 young Bald Eagles and 12 Golden Eagles into the foothills of the Great Smoky Mountains in East Tennessee from 1992 through 2015.
+The AEF’s Hacking program has resulted in the the release of 182 young bald eagles and 11 golden eagles into the foothills of the Great Smoky Mountains in East Tennessee from 1992 through 2022.

-In addition, the AEF often receives Eaglets from other organizations that do not have their own release facility and also Eaglets that have fallen out of their nests in the wild, caring for or rehabilitating them until they can be released or providing a forever home for them if they sustained injuries which rendered them non-releasable.
-The AEF has even rescued Bald Eagle eggs from potentially dangerous nesting sites (such as a lighting tower in a professional baseball park), and brought them safely back to our incubators, caring for them diligently, and ultimately releasing them into the wild.
+In addition, AEF often receives eaglets from other organizations that do not have their own release facility and also eaglets that have fallen out of their nests in the wild, caring for or rehabilitating them until they can be released or providing a forever home for them if they sustained injuries which rendered them non-releasable.
+AEF has even rescued bald eagle eggs from potentially dangerous nesting sites (such as a lighting tower in a professional baseball park), and brought them safely back to our incubators, caring for them diligently, and ultimately releasing them into the wild.

 What is Hacking?

-The principle behind Eagle Hacking is that Eagles tend to return to the area from which they were raised and fledged (within approximately 75 miles) after they reach sexual maturity at 4 to 5 years age and choose a lifelong mate.
-The key is thus to let Eagles first fly in a particular area in order to stimulate later return to that general area to nest.
+The principle behind eagle hacking is that eagles tend to return to the area from which they were raised and fledged (within approximately 75 miles) after they reach sexual maturity at 4 to 5 years age and choose a lifelong mate.

 AEF Hack Tower Description